stabilaprotocol/documentation-en/docs/introduction/dpos.md

 2. Voting process

-In STABILA, voting for candidates is a special transaction.
-Nodes can vote for candidates through generating a voting transaction.
+In STABILA, voting for executives is a special transaction.
+Nodes can vote for executives through generating a voting transaction.

 3. Vote counting

-During each maintenance period, the votes for candidates will be counted.
-The top 27 candidates with the most votes will be the executives for the next Epoch.
+During each maintenance period, the votes for executives will be counted.
+The top 27 executives with the most votes will be the Governors for the next Epoch.

 ## Block generation mechanism
 During each Epoch, the 27 executives will take turns to generate blocks according to the bookkeeping order.
 Each executive can only generate blocks when it is their turn.
 Executives package the data of multiple verified transactions into each block.
 The hash of the previous block will be included in each new block as the parentHash.
 The executive will sign the data of this block with his/her private key and fill in executive_signature, along with the address of the executive, the block height, and the time that block is generated, etc.